Guntram Boso: Princes Thibert and Mérovée

 In 575, Chilperic I decided to attack his brother Sigebert's kingdom for the second time.
 Leading an army, he seized Soissons and Reims.
 His eldest son Thibert, commanding a second force, took Cahors and Limoges.
-As Sigebert set out against his brother, he chose two military dukes from his staff to oppose the prince: Godegisel and Gontran Boson.
+As Sigebert set out against his brother, he chose two military dukes from his staff to oppose the prince: Godegisel and Guntram Boso.
 The dukes assembled an army and marched against the prince.
 Near Angoulême, the two armies met, but Thibert's troops quickly fell apart.
 Thibert loses his life in the battle.
 Once the battle was over, the two dukes returned to Tours, the main city under Sigebert's rule in the region.

 In 575, King Sigebert was assassinated while besieging Chilperic in the city of Tournai.
 Queen Brunehilde (or Brunehaut) was captured in Paris and exiled to Rouen.
 However, Chilperic failed to capture his nephew Childebert, who was proclaimed king by the men of the kingdom.
-One of Sigebert's followers, Gogon (or Gogo), governed the country for the child, with the title of “king's nurse”.
+One of Sigebert's followers, Gogon (or Gogo), governed the country for the child, with the title of "king's nurse".

 In 576, Chilperic sent Count Roccolène du Mans to seize the surrounding strongholds, including the city of Tours.
-Duke Godegisel managed to escape before the Manceaux arrived, but Gontran Boson, who had brought his family to the city, was unable to do so.
+Duke Godegisel managed to escape before the Manceaux arrived, but Guntram Boso, who had brought his family to the city, was unable to do so.
 He was forced to take refuge in the city's basilica under the protection of Bishop Gregory of Tours.
 Roccolène wanted to get him out so that he could be tried for Thibert's death, but Grégoire refused by the church's right of asylum.
 Roccolène left the city to continue his conquest and went to Poitiers, where he died a few days later.

-The Basilica of Saint-Martin de Tours (rebuilt in the early 20th century), home of Gontran Boson in 576.
+The Basilica of Saint-Martin de Tours (rebuilt in the early 20th century), home of Guntram Boso in 576.